 Another way to rename a worksheet is to put the cursor on the original sheet name, double-click it, and then enter a new name.

 As a result, you have a worksheet with a different name.

 Use a Keyboard Shortcut to Rename a Sheet

 If you prefer using the keyboard, you could change the name of the sheet with a shortcut.
 To do that, press ALT + O > H > R (one after the other).

 Rename a Worksheet in Google Sheets

-1. In the bottom left corner, right-click on the sheet name (or click on the arrow next to the sheet name), and choose Rename from the menu.
+- In the bottom-left corner, right-click on the sheet name (or click on the arrow next to the sheet name), and choose Rename from the menu.

-2. After that, Edit mode for the sheet name appears.
+- That takes the sheet name into edit mode.
 Type in a new name for the worksheet and press ENTER.